mike76-dev/sombrero/README.md

 ```Bash
 curl -u "":<API_PASSWORD> -X PUT "http://127.0.0.1:9999/share/shared-indexd/policy?username=test&workgroup=8303eeb8-f30e-4607-9eb7-875df2c5bd52&read=true&write=true&delete=true&execute=true"
 ```
 ## Shared Folders
 It is now possible to define a list of shared folder names for each workgroup.
 Files uploaded or moved to such folders are not only visible for those users who uploaded or moved them, but for all members of the workgroup.
+Only working on `indexd` shares.

 To create such list, run:
 ```Bash
 curl -u "":<API_PASSWORD> -X PUT "http://127.0.0.1:9999/workgroup/8303eeb8-f30e-4607-9eb7-875df2c5bd52" -d '{"publicDirs":"Public;Temp","caseSensitive":true}'
 ```
 The list is semicolon-separated, like in the example above. `caseSensitive` is an optional parameter and defaults to `false`.

+## Lite Mode
+If you only intend to connect to `renterd` shares, you can run the server in the Lite mode by setting `mode: lite` in the config file.
+In this mode, no PostgreSQL database is required: the shares, workgroups, accounts, access policies, and the ban list are kept in a JSON file (`store.json`) in the data directory, and the `database` and `indexd` sections of the config file may be omitted. `indexd` shares are not supported in the Lite mode.

 ## Security Considerations
 An open TCP port 445 attracts thousands of attackers and those who look for a free storage.
 For this reason, guest and anonymous accesses are disabled.
 Even when the server is running on a private LAN, it should not be a problem to create a password-protected account like described above.